NCT06668805

 3. Bone age advanced beyond chronological age by more than 2 years.

-4. Congenital heart disease which places the participant at increased risk of an adverse cardiac outcome in the setting of hypotension,
+4. Uncorrected congenital heart disease which places the participant at increased risk of an adverse cardiac outcome in the setting of hypotension,

 5. Have an unstable condition likely to require surgical intervention during the study.